0xfarben/fitness-tracker/README.md

    #### Toogle on Basic Authentication

 ## Working
-### The Sheety API is for saving your excercise inputs
+### The Sheety API is for saving your excercise inputs and processed outputs.
 ### The Nutrition API is for processing the input
 ### Save all required Environment Variables in .env file in the same directory